Smart Link variants (A/B routing)

 FieldWhat it is for

-Variant NameHuman-readable label for operators, such as North Entrance Poster
+Variant NameReadable label for operators, such as North Entrance Poster

-Variant IDURL-safe identifier used in the ?v= parameter
+Variant IDURL-safe identifier used in the ?v= part of the link

-Custom VariablesOptional extra query parameters for downstream reporting
+Custom VariablesOptional extra named values for later reporting

 Create a variant

-Create a new Smart Link or edit an existing one, then go to the Variants section.
+Create a new OmniLab Smart Link or edit an existing one, then go to the Variants section.

 Create form showing UTM Parameters and the Variants block with the empty state and Add Variant